 Welcome to East Bridgford Medical Centre

 Our practice is a training practice for GP registrars.
 These doctors, who are fully qualified, are usually with us for four to twelve months at a time.
-Dr Atalabi (Female), Dr White (Female), Dr Thnyg (Female) Dr Hassan (Male) and Dr Ansari (Male) are with us currently.
+Dr Nelson (Female), Dr White (Female), Dr Pepper (Female), Dr Anwar (Female) Dr Bukhari (Female) and Dr Cottee (Male) are with us currently.

 WE ARE OPEN AS NORMAL